-With everyone focused on the objective, it is time to develop the AI proof-of-concept.
+With everyone focused on the objective, it is time to develop the proof-of-concept.
 The POC should be developed in isolation from the actual live production systems to prevent interfering with “live” business operations.
 Use historical data that has been verified and properly classified by staff who understand the domain area (e.g. subject matter experts).
 Ensuring that you have good data is key to training high-quality machine learning models.
-Bad data, like misclassified records, will lead you down a path of wrong assumptions and ultimately an underperforming model that will hurt more than it it will benefit.
+Bad data, like misclassified records, will lead you down a path of wrong assumptions and ultimately an underperforming model that will hurt more than it will benefit.

 Align Decisions with the Objective

-Like with any other software development projects, you will inevitable face many decision points along the way.
+Like with any other software development projects, you will inevitably face many decision points along the way.
 How much data should you use to train your model, which features should you feed into the training and which algorithms should you leverage, are some of these decisions.
 You will also encounter unexpected challenges for which more than one solution could be employed.
 Whatever the decision, always test it against the project objective.
 This way, the decisions are anchored on the expected business outcomes and not purely on technology.

 Experiment.
 Adjust.
 Repeat.